 Diving Papua New Guinea – for many the last big dream destination.
-The last place on earth where not every single fish has been filmed already, where there are still dive sites to be discovered and where there is just not enough information to read online to know what to expect before traveling there.
+The last place on earth where not every single fish has been filmed already, where there are still dive sites to be discovered and where there is just not enough information to read online to know what to expect before travelling there.

 The mystery destination of the dive world

-The marketing agency calls it ‚the land of the unexpected‘.
+The marketing agency calls it ‘the land of the unexpected‘.
 But what is it, that gives Papua its mysterious charm?
 Clearly, it’s remoteness and its diversity.
-Especially for Europeans it is incredibly far to travel there.
+Especially for Europeans, it is incredibly far to travel there.
 Hidden behind Indonesia, north of the Australian continent lies a dreamworld country consisting of huge mountain massifs and thousands of tropical islands.

-To explore the dense jungles that lie throughout the whole country it needs a lot of traveling by boat and by plane.
+To explore the dense jungles that lie throughout the whole country it needs a lot of travelling by boat and by plane.
 The road system is, let’s say, still work in progress.
 Considering the diversity, there is to be highlighted that there are more than 830 spoken languages, which makes it country number one, in the world ranking of language variety.

 There are numerous ancient cultures and traditions still carried out until today, that are deeply embedded in the animistic beliefs the people had before the missionaries converted the majority of the population to Christians.
-These beliefs and traditions are still alive today and can be observed getting praticed.
-Dances, traditional songs, instruments, rites, handcraft – you name it, the Papuans have it, and had it for the past hundreds of years.
+These beliefs and traditions are still alive today and can be observed getting practised.
+Dances, traditional songs, instruments, rites, handcraft – you name it, the Papuans have it and had it for the past hundreds of years.

 The underwater video production team around Behind the Mask had the opportunity to travel this mysterious country for seven weeks.
 The mission: To bring as many pictures and stories home with them as possible.